 If accessory electric heaters are installed, the thermostat energizes W, which energizes the heater relay and in turn energizes the electric heaters.
-The thermostat terminal G must be energized which starts the indoor-fan motor.
+The IFM is energized which starts the indoor--fan motor.
 If the heaters are staged, W2 is energized when the second stage of heating is required.
 When the need for heating is satisfied, the heater and IFM are de-energized.